River Ganga Continues To Be Severely Polluted Even After Modi Govt Spending About 4,000 Cr On Cleaning It: RTI

 Another parameter which tells of the quality of water is dissolved oxygen (DO).
 Higher DO level means that the river is less polluted.
 As per the accepted standards, the DO level in water bodies should be more than 4 mg/l.
 Sadly, according to the CPCB examination, the quantity of Dissolved Oxygen in several parts of Ganga is continuously decreasing.

-In India, a lot of people use river Ganga water to drink or even use it on auspicious events as its water is considered to “pious”.
+In India, Ganga is considered “Pious” and lot of people use it for auspicious purposes as well as drinking water.
 However, CPCB report suggests that almost half the sites where Ganga water is tested, the water is unsafe for domestic purposes.

 Ganga water is safe at its origin